douglaswangome/yolo/EXPLANATION.md

 During the creation of the above Dockerfile, I encountered one major challenge:

 - The .env file: It is customary to exclude the .env file when copying the application directory.
 However, my environment variable (specifically the MONGODB_URI value) contained double quotes within the .env file.
 This led to errors when attempting to run the container with the --env-file .env flag, as Docker misinterpreted the environment variable, preventing the backend from starting correctly.

+To build the backend image, I use the following command ()

 To run the backend image, I use the following command (executed from the backend directory):
 ```bash